Loan Shark Singapore: Can a legal moneylender compete with them?

 If you are still considering taking a loan from a loan shark in Singapore, remember that borrowing from legal lenders gives you these advantages:

-- Limits on interest rates – Legal lenders can charge you a maximum interest rate of 4% per month, and a further late interest of up to 4% per month on overdue installments.
+• Limits on interest rates and fees – Legal lenders can charge you a maximum interest rate of 4% per month, and a further late interest of up to 4% per month on overdue installments.
 Note that they are also authorised to charge up to $60 in fees for late payments.
-Processing fees when approving the loan is limited to 10% of the loan principal.
+Processing fees when approving the loan are limited to 10% of the loan principal

-Here’s how to solve loan shark problems in Singapore and how to deal with loan sharks in Singapore:
+Here’s how to deal with loan sharks in Singapore:

 If you are being harassed by loan sharks in Singapore, call the police immediately,